shimaore/ccnq3/doc/data-dictionary.md

 This feature can be used for example to store rating information so that they do not need to be looked up again (using longest-prefix match) at rating time.

 Operational note:
 Changes to rules, gateways, and carriers are not applied automatically.
-Use `sip_commands.opensips = "reload routes"`` (or the equivalent portal action) to apply the changes.
+Use `sip_commands.opensips = "reload routes"`` to apply the changes.

 ### Rule identifiers ###